Risk reversal increases buyer confidence and encourages completed transactions.

 Include guarantees in your advertising, on your website, on receipt tape, in-store signage and newsletters.
 There are also many small ways to place visual reminders of your guarantee around your business.
 For example, put a small sticker that says "results guaranteed" on your merchandise or price tags, and modify all in store signage to mention your promise.

 You can also send a newsletter or email to your database of existing clients to let them know about the new guarantees.
 You may encourage past customers to return, and single-transaction customers to become lifetime customers.

 3. Train your staff on the details of the guarantee.

 Script the details of your guarantee as part of the sales process to give your staff an easy guide to follow.
-Be clear on what is guaranteed, what the guarantee covers, and the process for claiming the guarantee in the unlikely case the customer needs to.
+Be clear on what is guaranteed, what the guarantee covers, and the process for claiming the guarantee in the unlikely case the customer needs to use it.
 If you decide to offer different guarantees for different products or services, make sure those differences are made clear.

-In most cases, your employees will be the ones on the sales floor, using the guarantee to boost their sales targets.
+In most cases, your employees will be the point of contact on the sales floor, using the guarantee to boost their sales targets.
 It's easy for a staff member to make broad or false claims during the sales process to earn the sale, but it may result in an increased number of unhappy customers coming back to return the item.

 Clear, in-store signage that promotes and describes the details of your guarantee can be a helpful tool for both customers and staff.
 It will act as a visual reminder of the guarantee, prevent staff from making false claims, and allow customers to read the 'fine print' if they have detailed questions.